Now Accepting New Patients!

 With each scan, the unique Talee report shows the treatment process of your baby on chart, in 2D cross-sections, and on a stunning 3D visualization of the head shape improvement.
 Soon, parents will be able to access this from their phones!

 You can customize the orthosis to make it even more beautiful.
 Choose from a range of available colors, personalize with up to 15 characters of text and add an engraved symbol.
+Your baby will wear the orthosis for a few months, so together, let's make it not only comfortable but unique and fun!

 Courtesy of Invent Medical.